 In the year 2000 a ‘Master Plan’ to renovate the Colón was made.
 It was originally decided that the theater would remain open while the changes took place, but in 2006 Argentine folklore goddess Mercedes Sosa sang at the closing ceremony amidst famous faces and disgruntled workers.

 The plan was to open in May 2008, just in time for the Colón’s 100th birthday but the refurbishments were delayed.
-After the 2007 elections, Buenos Aires major Mauricio Macri pledged to make the Colón his priority and injected even more money into the project.
+After the 2007 elections, Buenos Aires then-mayor, Mauricio Macri pledged to make the Colón his priority and injected even more money into the project.

 Grand Bicentennial Re-opening of the Theater